01 Apr 21 Common Horse Colors, Markings, & Patterns With Pictures

 Horse Color #5: Dun

 Dun and buckskin can be difficult to differentiate if you don’t know what to look for.
 Like buckskins, dun horses are tan in color.
-Duns will also have black points on their bodies, usually on their ears, face, and legs.
+Duns will also have black points on their bodies, usually on their ears, faces, and legs.
 The big difference between the two colors is that dun horses may have different colors in their mane or tail.
 Their manes may appear to have black, brown, or even gray in them.
 All duns will have a dorsal stripe.
-Some duns will also have horizontal markings on their legs that look like zebra markings.
+Some duns will also have horizontal markings on their legs that resemble zebra markings.